How to Navigate Early Years of Marriage Without Letting Small Cracks Turn Into Big Distance

 The early years test much more than compatibility.
 They test flexibility, emotional maturity, repair skills, and whether the couple can become a team under ordinary pressure.

 They test whether you can stay respectful when stressed.
-They test whether you can say “this hurt me” without turning it into “you always ruin everything.”
+They test whether you can say, “This hurt me,” without turning it into, “You always ruin everything.”
 They test whether both partners feel safe enough to be honest.
 They test whether responsibilities feel fair instead of silently lopsided.
 They test whether family boundaries are clear enough to protect the marriage without creating fresh drama every week.

 Why So Many Couples Start Struggling So Early